EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### data explorer

-Data explorer is a tool provided by EnOS for visualizing interactive data analysis, and for querying, analyzing, and visualizing data.
+Data explorer is a tool provided by EnOS™ for visualizing interactive data analysis, and for querying, analyzing, and visualizing data.

 ### data integration

-Data integration is a tool provided by EnOS for data synchronization.
+Data integration is a tool provided by EnOS™ for data synchronization.

 ### data synchronization

 Data synchronization is a data transmission process to maintain data consistency between the source and target systems.
 This process may be accompanied by certain data conversion or cleaning.
-In EnOS, data synchronization refers to the process of data transmission between EnOS external data sources and storage products in the EnOS cloud.
+In EnOS™, data synchronization refers to the process of data transmission between EnOS™ external data sources and storage products in the EnOS™ cloud.

 ### dataset